The Curious Case of Irish Curses and the Magical Cursing Stone

 - An itchy hand signifies money is coming your way!

-In the end, The Irish are and will always be renowned for their unrivalled capacity to spin a yarn and tell a fascinating story.
-We have a history full of dark, mysterious legends and talltales as well as hopeful and heroic myths that focus on all that is good.
+Ultimately, the Irish are and will always be renowned for their unrivalled capacity to spin a tale and tell a fascinating story.
+We have a history full of dark, mysterious legends and tall tales, as well as hopeful and heroic myths that focus on all that is good.

 Get to Know Some of the Most Famous Irish Proverbs| Digging into the Secrets of Irish Pookas| Dive into the Finest Legends and Tales of the Irish Mythology| Legendary Castles in Ireland: The Truth Behind the Irish Urban Legends|